normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/CreateTable.md

 ### Table Key

 A table key is made of 2 parts.
 The first is a **Hash key** which is used by DynamoDB to partition the data.
-For best performance choose an attribute that evenly distributes the data to avoid having large partitions that can cause hot spots.
+For best performance choose an attribute that evenly distributes the data to avoid having large partitions or hot spots.
 The second part of the key is optional which is a **Range key**.
 The range key can be used to do queries within a hash key.

 For our TODO List app we will use **User** as the hash key and **ListId** for the range key.
 This will allow us to quickly get